germanespinosa/kilo_cuda/ui/README.md

 The goal is to live re-load the contents `robots.tsv`, which will be updated by the simulator.
 But it doesn't do that yet.

+## TODO:

+- Update when `robots.tsv` changes
+- Some way to interact/pause/change speed? (probably needs to happen on simulator end because this just recieves)
+- Maybe show time somewhere (below arena?)